Optical excitations in nanographenes from the Bethe-Salpeter equation and time-dependent density functional theory: absorption spectra and spatial descriptors: Size of excitations in nanographenes from BSE and TDDFT

-Figure~\ref{fig-tddft_gga_hyb_rs_hyb_vs_BSE} compares excitation energies and sizes of the excitation obtained from TDDFT with those from \textit{GW}-BSE.
+Figure~\ref{fig-tddft_gga_hyb_rs_hyb_vs_BSE} compares excitation energies and sizes of the excitation obtained \reviewin{in nanographenes} from TDDFT with those from \textit{GW}-BSE.
 In panel (a), all methods show the expected redshift of the first bright excitation with increasing nanographene length, but the absolute values differ.
 GGAs (PBE~\cite{Perdew1996}, BLYP~\cite{Lee1988,Becke1988}) substantially underestimate the excitation energies, while hybrids (PBE0, B3LYP~\cite{Lee1988,Becke1993,Stephens1994}, HSE06 ~\cite{Heyd2003,Krukau2006}) yield values closer to $GW$-BSE.
 The exception is CAM-B3LYP~\cite{Yanai2004}, overestimating the BSE excitation energy by $\sim$\,0.5~eV, which we attribute to the large long-range exact-exchange fraction of 65\,\%, binding the exciton too strongly.
 Panel~(b) shows the corresponding sizes of the excitation $d_\mathrm{exc}^{(x,\text{p=1})}$: GGAs predict overly delocalized excitations whose size grow linearly with $L$, which we attribute to the absent attractive Coulomb interaction between electron and hole.
 Hybrid functionals confine the excitation more strongly, although HSE06 still shows an increase of the size of the excitation with nanographene length since the Coulomb interaction of electron and hole is only present in short range.
-Overall, our TDDFT calculations reproduce qualitative trends of the BSE only when the functional contains sufficient long-range electron-hole attraction, but its quantitative accuracy remains limited by the absence or approximate treatment of screening.
+Overall, our TDDFT calculations reproduce qualitative trends of the BSE only when the functional contains sufficient long-range electron-hole attraction, but its quantitative accuracy remains limited by the absence or approximate treatment of screening. \reviewin{Accordingly, manual tuning of functional parameters to mimic the screened long-range electron-hole attraction should also enable better quantitative prediction of excitation energies, oscillator strengths and spatial descriptors.
+We discuss such a tuning for the exact-exchange fraction in PBE-based hybrid functionals in App.~\ref{app-tddft_with_pbeh}.
+By analogy, functionals with more parameters might allow to match several properties simultaneously for a given material.
+However, the loss of generality caused by this manual tuning for a given material strongly limits its applicability to novel materials. }